 Merchant Cash Advance

 It’s relatively easy to qualify for a merchant cash advance, but the fees could make the cost of borrowing outweigh the benefit of getting the cash you need.
 To illustrate, if you’re approved for a merchant cash advance of $25,000 with a factor rate of 1.5, you’ll pay $12,500 in fees.
+Costs can add up even more if sales slow down and force you to repay the cash advance behind schedule.
+So while a merchant cash advance is one option for getting a loan, it’s primarily used as a last resort.

 Working Capital Loans

-How To Get A Small Business Loan
+How To Get a Small Business Loan

 - Bank statements for the last three to six months